vuejs/theme/README.md

 Not only it contains essential design kits to build product docs, but it covers all surrounding essentials which are necessary for a product of the size of Vue, such as "sponsors" and "ads".

+## Current Status

+[Major refactoring for Vue docs is in progress](https://github.com/vuejs/team-discussions/discussions/22).
+This repo is meant to be the sharable theme.
+We must create **wrapper theme builder** at the end to create a central CLI, but while we are in the early stage of development.
+See "Development Setup" to learn more about the current directory structure.

 ## Design Mockups

 You can currently find the design mockups at [InVision](https://projects.invisionapp.com/share/3Q107L03E5B4#/screens/444890358_Home-Vue-Light?browse).
 Planning to move to Figma soon.